Transformers: The Last Knight

 Time Out says

-Clangorous and nonsensical, the fifth installment of the toys-to-world-saviors franchise still has a spark of grandeur that could only come from one director.
+It may be noisy and nonsensical, but the fifth instalment of the robot franchise still has a spark of grandeur that could only come from one director

-For all their whirling metal parts, the Transformers movies haven't run like clockwork.
-Michael Bay, Hollywood's poet laureate of pyrotechnics, wants them to play like global pageants—something he was able to pull off with Armageddon—but rarely has he gotten these 'bot epics to sing, much less flow in a coherent way.
+They’re full of whirling metal parts, but the ‘Transformers’ movies haven't always run like clockwork.
+Michael Bay may be Hollywood's poet laureate of pyrotechnics, but rarely has he made these 'bot epics sing, much less flow in a coherent way.
 Regardless, all the films bear his undeniable signature (something that can't be said for most action directors): gorgeous moments of billowing catastrophe, lens-flared beauty and pure lunkheadedness.

 Cast and crew